jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1.md

 - valued high, and
 - taxed higher than common money rents.

-43 Some landlords, instead of a rent in money, require a rent in kind, in corn, cattle, poultry, wine, oil, etc.
+{{< s v="43" >}} Some landlords, instead of a rent in money, require a rent in kind, in corn, cattle, poultry, wine, oil, etc.

 Others require a rent in service.
 Such rents are always more hurtful to the tenant than beneficial to the landlord.
 They take more or keep more money out of the tenant than they put into the landlord.
 In countries where such rents take place, the tenants are poor according to the degree such rents are enforced.

-This hurtful practice can be discouraged by=
+This hurtful practice can be discouraged by:
 - valuing such rents higher and
 - taxing such rents higher than common money rents.

-44 When the landlord chose to occupy his own lands, the rent might be valued according to an equitable arbitration of the farmers and landlords in the neighbourhood.
+{{< s v="44" >}} When the landlord chose to occupy his own lands, the rent might be valued according to an equitable arbitration of the farmers and landlords in the neighbourhood.

 A moderate abatement of the tax might be granted to him, in the same way as in Venice, provided the rent of the lands he occupied did not exceed a certain sum.
 The landlord should be encouraged to cultivate a part of his own land.
 He has more capital than the tenant.
 With less skill, he can raise more produce.

 He can afford to try experiments.
     His unsuccessful experiments create only a moderate loss to himself.
     His successful experiments contribute to land improvement.